 Still, there is another reason than that ‘Banksy: Genius or Vandal’ is more of a Banksy retrospective for the potentially uninitiated, and this is that the exhibition turns out not to actually have anything to do with Banksy himself.

-In fact, just this week he posted a screen shot on Instagram of splendidly well-crafted conversation indicating that he might be a bit miffed about it, albeit resigned, given a career of championing the right to go about ‘putting up pictures without getting permission first’.
+In fact, just this week he posted a screen shot on Instagram of splendidly well-crafted conversation indicating that he might be a bit miffed about it.

 The organisers of the exhibition at the Central House of Artists did actually say up front that he was not involved, mind you, but it does explain a couple of things that Mama found surprising when she went round.
 One is that the tickets start at 550 roubles, which is not 20 quid (it’s more like a fiver) but it is pricy for a Moscow art exhibition, and that’s if you buy online and for a weekday.
-It’s 15 pounds if you want to skip the queue and have a guided tour, and Mama paid 750 roubles (7 or 8 GBP) when she bought at the door on a weekend.
+It’s 15 pounds if you want to skip any queues and have a guided tour, but there are Q-codes which you can scan and get an audio or textual commentary (in Russian) for free.
+Mama paid 750 roubles (7 or 8 GBP) when she bought at the door on a weekend.

 The other is that there is a certain amount of leveraging the merchandising opportunities at the end.
 Mama hadn’t previously associated Banksy with paying to have your photos taken in the style of some of his better known stencils, or branded T shirts.
-In fact, she had spent some time trying to work out if this was some kind of new work on the commericalisation of art.
+In fact, while actually at the exhibition, she had spent some time pondering this and trying to work out if this was some kind of new work on the commericalisation of art.
+Hey ho.

 The exhibition closes on 1st September.
 In the meantime, if you want to see what he is actually doing now, you can visit his website or check him out of Instagram.